-As an alternative option to the standard bursaries, the Institute of Mathematics and its Application (IMA), in collaboration with the London Mathematical Society (LMS), the Royal Statistical Society (RSS) and Mathematics in Education and Industry (MEI) has teacher training scholarships of £25,000 available to eligible mathematics trainees.
+As an alternative option to the standard bursaries, the Institute of Mathematics and its Application (IMA), in collaboration with the London Mathematical Society (LMS), the Royal Statistical Society (RSS) and Mathematics in Education and Industry (MEI) has teacher training scholarships of £25,000 available to eligible maths trainees.

 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.

-To be a mathematics scholar you will need to have exceptional subject knowledge, enthusiasm for the study of mathematics, and outstanding potential to teach.
-Successful scholars will be offered additional support from the IMA, LMS, RSS and MEI to enable them to make a significant contribution to the development of mathematics teaching in the schools where they train and work.
+To be a maths scholar you will need to have exceptional subject knowledge, enthusiasm for the study of maths, and outstanding potential to teach.
+Successful scholars will be offered additional support from the IMA, LMS, RSS and MEI to enable them to make a significant contribution to the development of maths teaching in the schools where they train and work.
 The package will include membership offers, access to teaching resources and academic journals, and early career support.
 Visit the IMA website for further information